 Apart from this, you can still trek in Nepal but in selected regions.

 In January and February, The weather is colder.
-So that, we suggest not to do trek in high altitude, for Jan and Feb, we suggest you to do Langtang trekking, Poonhill – Ghorepani trekking, Jomsom Muktinath Trekking.
+So, we suggest not to do the trek at high altitudes, for Jan and Feb, we suggest you do Langtang trekking, Poonhill – Ghorepani Trekking, Jomsom Muktinath Trekking.

-Likewise, June to Aug is the rainy season in Nepal, During this time, the heavy rain could occur at any time.
+Likewise, June to Aug is the rainy season in Nepal, During this time, heavy rain could occur at any time.
 Mountain Views are not clear.
-For this season, we suggest go for Upper Mustang Trek, Dolpo Trek or Tibet tours; these areas are considered as rain shadow area and rain fall very little.
-Moreover, June, July, August are also the best times for Tibet tour, Lhasa tour, Mt.
+For this season, we suggest going for Upper Mustang Trek, Dolpo Trek, or Tibet tours; these areas are considered as rain shadow areas and rainfall very little.
+Moreover, June, July, August is also the best time for the Tibet tour, Lhasa tour, Mt.
 Kailash tour.

-To few trekkers when they trek over 3000m, they might feel some influence of altitude sickness like dizziness, shortness of breath, diarrhea, sprains and muscle aches and possibly a light headache which are fairly in common.
-In these cases, our guide who is skilled in first-aid treatment and high altitude sickness will counsel you about the any health requirements and also take care of you.
-Altitude sickness is dangerous but it can also be avoidable, if you follow some simple rules, it can be avoided and will not suffer from altitude sickness.
-The Rules are trek slowly and do not exhaust yourself, drink at least three liters of water each day and if you feel some kind of symptoms of altitude sickness, inform you guide and take rest immediately.
-If it goes worse and cannot be avoid, immediately consult with your guide and try to go down rather than going up.
+To few trekkers when they trek over 3000m, they might feel some influence of altitude sicknesses like dizziness, shortness of breath, diarrhea, sprains, muscle aches, and possibly a light headache which are fairly in common.
+In these cases, our guide who is skilled in first-aid treatment and high altitude sickness will counsel you about any health requirements and also take care of you.
+Altitude sickness is dangerous but it can also be avoidable, if you follow some simple rules, it can be avoided, and will not suffer from altitude sickness.
+The Rules are to trek slowly and do not exhaust yourself, drink at least three liters of water each day, and if you feel some kind of symptoms of altitude sickness, inform your guide and take a rest immediately.
+If it goes worse and cannot be avoided, immediately consult with your guide and try to go down rather than going up.
 However, our rescue team is up-to-date for any emergency evacuation or Helicopter rescue if required.
-But, Helicoptor resuce is costly and we recommend all trekkers do travel insurance covering all the Chopper evacuation and medical expenses.
+But, Helicopter rescue is costly and we recommend all trekkers do travel insurance covering all the Chopper evacuation and medical expenses.

-Nepal produces all kind of alcoholic beverages and you can find all the international brand of alcohol as well.
-Nepal all different types of bottled beers such as Tuborg, Calberg and Nepal has some local beers as well such as Everest Beer, Gorkha Beer, Nepal Ice and etc, those are quite famous to foreigners.
-During the trekking, some lodges have good supply of local whisky as well as foreign whisky such as Gin, Vodka, Rum and other soft drinks.
+Nepal produces all kinds of alcoholic beverages and you can find all the international brands of alcohol as well.
+Nepal has all different types of bottled beers such as Tuborg, Calberg, and Nepal has some local beers as well such as Everest Beer, Gorkha Beer, Nepal Ice and etc, those are quite famous to foreigners.
+During the trekking, some lodges have a good supply of local whiskey as well as foreign whiskeys such as Gin, Vodka, Rum, and other soft drinks.

-In generally, it is hot enough during the mid day and it is suggested to wear open-neck shirt with shorts and you will not be cold.
-During the evening, its gets so cold, so long trousers and warm woolen jackets are essential.
+In general, it is hot enough during midday and it is suggested to wear an open-neck shirt with shorts and you will not be cold.
+During the evening, it gets so cold, so long trousers and warm woolen jackets are essential.

-You will need a light-weight pair of boots that have rubber soles with thick tread and good ankle support.
-Hi-Tech and Nike produces good walking comfortable shoes.
+You will need a lightweight pair of boots that have rubber soles with thick tread and good ankle support.
+Hi-Tech and Nike produce good walking comfortable shoes.

-Conservation Permit or National Park Permit are required to be obtained for the trekking regions.
-There are few restricted regions in Upper Mustang, Dolpo where trekking special permit is required.
-But, for trekking in common area, Trekkers Information Managemetn System (TIMS) and national park permit are required to be obtained.
+A conservation Permit or National Park Permit is required to be obtained for the trekking regions.
+There are few restricted regions in Upper Mustang, Dolpo where a trekking special permit is required.
+But, for trekking in a common area, Trekkers Information Management System (TIMS) and national park permit are required to be obtained.
 Please consult with your trekking company about the permit and TIMS arrangements.

 Please consult with your local doctor before you start your trip.
-Explain him/her about your plans of trekking and how high you will be going.
-You doctor advice is the most essential before you start your trip and get some medicine with prescription if required.
+Explain to him/her about your plans for trekking and how high you will be going.
+Your doctor’s advice is the most essential before you start your trip and get some medicine with a prescription if required.

-Yes, it is possible to hike or buy equipment either in Kathmandu or Pokhara, the things mostly you can find here in Kathmandu are Sleeping bags, Down jackets, Walking sticks, rucksacks, duffel bags and more equipments at reasonable cost.
+Yes, it is possible to hike or buy equipment either in Kathmandu or Pokhara, the things mostly you can find here in Kathmandu are Sleeping bags, Down jackets, Walking sticks, rucksacks, duffel bags, and more equipment at a reasonable cost.

-Good questions, it is always suggested to keep two extra days if you are flying to Lukla, Simikot, Jomsom, Tapjejung, Rumjatar, Dolpo and etc. And we suggest you fly to these place right after a day you arrive in Kathamndu.
-There are high chance of flights getting cancelled due to unfavorable weather conditions.
+Good questions, it is always suggested to keep two extra days if you are flying to Lukla, Simikot, Jomsom, Tapjejung, Rumjatar, Dolpo and etc. And we suggest you fly to these places right after the day you arrive in Kathmandu.
+There is a high chance of flights getting canceled due to unfavorable weather conditions.

 Trekking areas such as Langtang, Everest, and Annapurna, all of the lodges have telephone facilities.
 Nowadays, you can use your cell phone as most of the places have network facilities.

-Now most of international airlines tickets do not need reconfirmation.
+Now, most international airline tickets do not need reconfirmation.
 If your tickets require reconfirmation, please inform our representative before you go trekking or tour.
-He collects it for reconfirmation and return to you after you come back from trekking or tours.
+He collects it for reconfirmation and returns it to you after you come back from trekking or tours.

-Nepal is absolutely safe country to travel.
-Our staffs do take every precaution to ensure the comfort and safety of the trekkers.
-Before 2006 when Maoist movement was going on, there was a kind of fear in few trekking destinations.
-But today they have also come to peaceful political stream.
-So there is no more any fear and need to give donation for any party.
+Nepal is an absolutely safe country to travel to.
+Our staff does take every precaution to ensure the comfort and safety of the trekkers.
+Before 2006 when the Maoist movement was going on, there was a kind of fear in a few trekking destinations.
+But today they have also come to a peaceful political stream.
+So there is no more fear and need to give donations to any party.

 We offer you an experienced trekking guide.
 He is in charge of your overall trekking.
-This is the person you should go to with all problems, concerns and questions.
-He is well trained in all aspects of trekking, high altitude medicine, first aid and emergency procedure.
-He is selected in terms of his professionalism.
-Remember that trekking guides are local citizens and their English may be basic and limited to trek related topics.
+This is the person you should go to with all the problems, concerns, and questions.
+He is well trained in all aspects of trekking, high altitude medicine, first aid, and emergency procedure.
+He is selected in terms of professionalism.
+Remember that trekking guides are local citizens and their English may be basic and limited to trek-related topics.
 About porters, they carry your luggage.
 They are also local citizens.
 Normally one porter carries 20 to 25 kg of stuff.
 Normally we provide one porter for every two trekkers.

-We have chosen accommodation options based on the following criteria: standard of hygiene, standard of service, location, food standards and cost.
-Normally for trekkers we give three star level hotels in Kathmandu as well as in Pokhara (For Annapurna Trekking).
+We have chosen accommodation options based on the following criteria: standard of hygiene, the standard of service, location, food standards, and cost.
+Normally for trekkers, we give three-star level hotels in Kathmandu as well as in Pokhara (For Annapurna Trekking).
 All accommodation is based on twin sharing with breakfast.

-You are picked from your hotel 2-3 hours before the time of your departure flight.
+You are picked up from your hotel 2-3 hours before the time of your departure flight.